How To Write a Resume in Spanish

 Remember that Spain and Latin American countries use the date format DD/MM/YYYY.
 While you generally don’t need to include the day for your dates of employment, keep this in mind if you do write out any full dates on your Spanish resume or cover letter.

 A skills section isn’t compulsory on a Spanish resume, but it has become more common in recent years.
-So, you can add a skills section if you wish and if you feel it’s appropriate for the company and role that you are applying to.
+So, you can add a skills section if you wish and if you feel it’s appropriate for the company and role that you are applying for.

 Since Spanish resumes historically don’t include skills sections or a bulleted list of accomplishments, it can be said that they are generally less detailed than North American English resumes.
 This may be more applicable to the older generations, as many younger Spanish-speaking workers are starting to include a higher level of detail.

 However, it’s important to take into account local customs.
-An American-style resume that is simply translated into Spanish may come off boastful or aggressive in some Spanish-speaking areas.
+An American-style resume that is simply translated into Spanish may come off as boastful or aggressive in some Spanish-speaking areas.

-Helpful Spanish Resume Terms
+Helpful Spanish resume terms

 Here are a few Spanish terms that can come in handy while creating your Spanish resume:

-• Nombre - Name
+• Nombre: Name

-• Datos Personales - Personal Information
+• Datos Personales: Personal information

-• Formación Académica - Education
+• Formación Académica: Education

-• Experiencia Profesional - Work Experience
+• Experiencia Profesional: Work experience

-• Competencias - Skills
+• Competencias: Skills

-• Idiomas - Languages
+• Idiomas: Languages

-• Permiso de Conducir - Driving License
+• Permiso de Conducir: Driving license

-Tips For Writing a Spanish Resume
+Tips for writing a Spanish resume

 Finally, here are some tips to help you get started with your Spanish resume: